34IDE/LaueGo/Readme.txt

 1. If you've just freshly installed Igor Pro, run it at least once.
 This will create a "Wavemetrics" folder inside "[MyDocuments]".

-2. Download and Unzip "Igor Shared Procedures.zip" from 34ID-E website.
+2. Download and unzip this package from https://github.com/34IDE/LaueGo/

 3. Copy all unzipped files and subfolders into "[MyDocuments]\WaveMetrics\Igor Pro 6 User Files\User Procedures".